teamtomo/.github/profile/README.md

 Because packages in *teamtomo* are small and well scoped it is easy to depend on only those packages relevant to your work.

-*teamtomo* is **not** a place for the development of your own projects.
+*teamtomo* is **not** a place for the development of your own software projects.
 Your projects belong to you and the credit should be yours alone!
-Did you develop something along the way that could benefit the entire community?
+Did you develop a small, reusable component along the way that could benefit the entire community?
 We would love to work with you to bring it here.

 ## Contributors